nasa/Transform-to-Open-Science/Module_5/Lesson_3/readme.md

 Open results such as reports, publications, code, white papers, press releases, blog posts, videos, TED talks and social media posts add to the comprehensive repertoire of open results supported by EHTC.
 Resources are centralized on the [EHTC website](https://eventhorizontelescope.org/), [GitHub organization](https://github.com/eventhorizontelescope) and [YouTube channel](https://www.youtube.com/%40ehtelescope) among others to provide easy access to all open results.

 It's important to highlight that their efforts have led to independent reanalysis and regeneration of black hole images.
-Specifically, [Patel et. al. (2022)](https://arxiv.org/abs/2205.10267) not only reproduced the original finding, but also contributed additional documentation, code, and a computational environment as open-source containerized software package to ensure future testing.
+Specifically, [Patel et al. (2022)](https://arxiv.org/abs/2205.10267) not only reproduced the original finding, but also contributed additional documentation, code, and a computational environment as open-source containerized software package to ensure future testing.
 Some of the original authors reviewed this work and [made their comments also available online](https://quarxiv.authorea.com/users/557984/articles/607408-review-reproducibility-of-the-first-image-of-a-black-hole-in-the-galaxy-m87-from-the-event-horizon-telescope-eht-collaboration) (Authorea).

 ### How Do I Connect Open Results to Make Reproducible Publications